unza730/weather-app/Readme.md

-To include a screenshot in your README file, you can follow these steps:

-1. **Take a Screenshot**: Capture an image of your Weather App running in the browser.

-2. **Add the Screenshot to Your Project**:
-   - Create a folder named `assets` or `images` in your project directory (this helps keep things organized).
-   - Place your screenshot inside this folder.
-For example, name the screenshot `weather-app-screenshot.png`.

-3. **Update the README with the Screenshot**:
-   - Use Markdown to add an image in your README file.

-Here’s how you can update the `README.md` file to include the screenshot:

----

 # Weather App

 This is a simple weather application that fetches the current weather and a 5-day forecast using the OpenWeather API.
 You can search for weather information by entering a city or country name.